guosheng/guosheng.github.io/index.md

 ## Join our group
 I occasionally have openings for interns, research assistants, PhD students and postdoctoral researchers.
 Please email me with your CV for enquiries.
+We regret that only shortlisted candidates will be contacted.
+Thanks for your understanding.

 ## Research Experience & Education